Kitten FAQ

 Do you provide anything with my kitten?

 Yes.
-Your kitten will come with a pack containing its registry paperwork (unless we are holding this subject to a cheque clearing - see 'How do I pay for my kitten?'), signed pedigree, a copy of your signed agreement, the kitten's vaccination card, the microchip details, a kitten care sheet, your free Petplan insurance cover note, any additional details relevant to your kitten's care, and contact details for some useful organisations (GCCF, cat clubs etc.).
-You will also receive a 'basic starter pack', containing a small bag of the litter that your kitten is used to, at least a week's worth of the food that it has been on, a couple of toys and a blanket that will have been slept on by your kitten and its family so that it has something that smells of home.
-For a small additional charge, we can also provide an 'extra starter pack', containing a kitten scratching post, litter tray, cat carrier, two bowls, a comb and brush, some extra toys, food and litter, and another blanket.
+Your kitten will come with a pack containing its registry paperwork (unless we have not received it back from the GCCF yet, in which case it will be sent on as soon as we do receive it), signed pedigree, a copy of your signed agreement, the kitten's vaccination card, the microchip details, a kitten care sheet, your free Petplan or Agria insurance cover note, any additional details relevant to your kitten's care, and contact details for some useful organisations (GCCF, cat clubs etc.).
+You will also receive a starter bag of the litter that your kitten is used to, at least a week's worth of the food that it has been on, a couple of toys and a blanket that will have been slept on by your kitten and its family so that it has something that smells of home.
+For a small additional charge, we can also provide a kitten scratching post, litter tray, cat carrier, two bowls, a comb and brush, some extra toys, food and litter, and another blanket.
 The same applies to the provision of a 'show kit'.